k-vaughn/NTCIP-8008/docs/maintainer-responsibilities.md

 - docs/index.md
 - docs/stylesheets/extra.css
 - overrides/main.html (adds a status badge to the page)
-- overrides/partials/nav.html (changes the naviation heading to be "Contents")
+- overrides/partials/nav.html (changes the navigation heading to be "Contents")
 - overrides/partials/toc.html (changes TOC heading to be the document name)

 Finally, the site **shall** include installation guidance, which **may** be